risk-first/website/Map-And-Territory-Risk.md

 In the same way that [markets evolve to demand more features](Scarcity-Risk#red-queen-risk), our behaviour evolves to incorporate new ideas.
 The more popular an idea is, the more people will modify their behaviour as a result of it, and the more the world will change.

-In the case of metrics, this is where they start being used for more than just indicators, but as measures of performance or targets:
+In the case of metrics this is where they start being used for more than just indicators but as measures of performance or targets:

  - If a team is _told_ to do lots of releases, they will perform lots of releases *at the expense of something else*.
  - If team members are promoted according to SLOC, they will make sure their code takes up as many lines as possible.